Cheese Ginie

 A story of two coffees: Prices are at all-time highs, yet growers hold to conflict

 The coffee biz is well worth over $100B globally.
 Baristas are considered artists, Starbucks is so influential it breeds quasi-presidential candidates, and patron coffee prices are at all-time highs ($five Joe, baby).
 It nearly fuels the universe.
+But, for the talent in the back of this java frenzy — the bean growers — realities are less flashy, more desperate, and an entire latté extra costly to make than what they promote.

 An exclusive aspect of the espresso coin